Did you find it, what you were looking for, all the time you were using the perimeter of the ring, the stage, the self, the world?

 And then one day he exulted, for he had found out the secret of love.
 It did not lie in requitement, nor in desire, merely in direction.
 It did not matter what he had, nor what he wouldn’t have, nor even that she would never know him.
 He knew, and it was enough.
-He had found what to work and live for.
-He was healed, he was open again.

 You measure my weight in terms of clarity, so that you may set me in contexts you deem appropriate.
 You come expecting a limpid bit of prose to give you access to meaning, perhaps even me.
 Have you broken these words open yet?

 Every thing takes on the characteristics of its making.
 The impressions of materials, moments, masters.